-I am purchasing a new build house in Sandgate with a loan from Lloyds TSB Bank.
-The developers refused to budge the price so I negotiated £7000 of fixtures and fittings instead.
-The estate agent told me not reveal to my conveyancer about the deal as it could jeopardize my loan with Lloyds TSB Bank.
+I'm buying a new build house in Sandgate with the aid of help to buy.
+The builders would not move on the price so I negotiated £7000 of additionals instead.
+The house builders rep told me not to tell my lawyer about the side-deal as it could put at risk my loan with the bank.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.